ruanklein/synapseq/docs/USAGE.md

 SynapSeq is built on the philosophy of doing one thing well.
 Providing a concise, human-readable syntax that lets you focus on what you want to achieve, not on how to express it.

-Instead of flexibility, it offers clarity.
-Instead of options, it offers direction.

 ### Design Principles

 - One way to do it